METS-Programme/ugandaemr-usermanual/upgrading.md

 ### 1.6.3 installed on same machine as 1.11.6
 In this scenario the 1.6.3 database is running on the same computer as the new 1.11.6 database

-1. Right click the backupdatabase file, and select "Run as administrator".
-You will receive a message, Do you want to allow this app to make changes to your PC, clock Yes.
+1. Double click the backupdatabase file, and the window below will appear.

-2. Once the file has run, the window below which shall open.
+2. Close the window to show the file manager, and a new file database (or database.sql) will be shown.

 3. A file called database will be created.
 Right click on the file  if its size is more than 0KB.